stevedepp/gcp-delivery-demo/README.md

 #

-> **transcript / slides 7.6** *future development changes would be pushed to a development branch and then merged with master.  in this example any push from local terminal to GitHub master triggers a google app redeployment which is ...*
+> **transcript for slide 7.6** *future development changes would be pushed to a development branch and then merged with master.  in this example any push from local terminal to GitHub master triggers a google app redeployment which is ...*

 ### CICD
 Automating GitHub commits to GCP deploy